hannwong/udacity-git-reflections/lesson_2_reflections.md

 * Creating a bugfix for some published branch, and this fix does not apply for the unpublished (experimental or developmental) branch.

+# Reflection 5

-How do the diagrams help you visualize the branch structure?
+## How do the diagrams help you visualize the branch structure?

+They show which commits are reachable by which branches.

+Commits that are unreachable by a particular branch will not contribute code to that branch.
+For example, if Commit A contains a bug fix for a bug that is also in Branch B, and if Commit A is unreachable by Branch B, that would mean Branch B does not contain the bug fix contributed by Commit A.

 What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?